Richardaeld/MonaMemorabilia/README.md

     + Index (Image carousel)
     + Contact Us (Form)
     + Sub-Gallery (Scrollspy was used, for the jump to anchor, and the invisible properity was used to hide placement of jump to anchor points for full size images)<br/><br/>
-+ Code Institute (Class) - Used footer design based on the golden ratio and made social links like the examples shown in class from "Rosie" project
++ Code Institute (Class) - Used footer design based on the golden ratio and made social links like the examples shown in class from "Rosie" project.
 + Used a visual reference from a classmate, [Simon "jumboduck"](https://jumboduck.github.io/Polygonal-Brewing-Co/brewery.html "Page visual reference was used from") for the About Us section.
 The idea that was used is a large Hero image followed by the golden ratio of three text boxes that share the background color of the page.